 The construction is great.
 This mil-spec lower has a pre-machined rear pivot pinhole, bolt release cavity, and buffer tube threads.
 It has been machined to fit most upper receivers.
 Furthermore, serrations along the front of the mag well provide a better grip for your support hand and it has an integrated rounded trigger guard for improved ergonomics.

 I found the Gen2 80% lower to be thicker than many other receivers.
 For extra durability, it’s reinforced at weak points and areas that experience a lot of stress, such as the bolt release posts, the upper receiver interface points, and the magazine well.
 I would say this is the most durable polymer receiver I reviewed, and it even rivals the aluminum ones!

-This receiver is easy to work with and comes with a jig and helpful instructions.
+This lower receiver is easy to work with, comes with a jig and helpful instructions.
 It will best suit AR-15 owners that shoot .223 rounds and it is a great choice for those who want a receiver that is high quality and compatible with all kinds of AR-15 parts.

 - Compatible with a lot of upper receivers